Improving Transferability of Adversarial Examples via Bayesian Attacks: Experiments

 In this paper, we set $\gamma$ to a fixed constant, which is slightly different from the approach described in~\cite{li2023making}.
 In \cite{li2023making}, $\gamma$ was set to be $0.1 / \| \Deltaw^* \|_2$, dependent on the value of $\| \Deltaw^* \|_2$.
 However, for our experiments on ImageNet and CIFAR-10, we set $\gamma$ to 0.1 with $\lambda_{\varepsilon, \sigma}=1$, and $\gamma$ to 0.5 with $\lambda_{\varepsilon, \sigma} = 0.2$, respectively.
 These hyper-parameters match the ones actually used in~\cite{li2023making}.
 We set $\lambda_{\varepsilon_\rve, \sigma_\rve}$ to be 1 and 0.01 for ImageNet and CIFAR-10, respectively.
 We used a learning rate of 0.05, an SGD optimizer with a momentum of 0.9 and a weight decay of 0.0005, a batch size of 1024 for ImageNet and 128 for CIFAR-10, and a number of epochs of 10.
 We fixed $\sigma=0.006$ and $0.012$ for ImageNet and CIFAR-10, respectively.
 The $\sigma_{\rve}$ was set to be $0.01$ and $0.05$ with and without fine-tuning, respectively.
+For simplicity and convenient hyper-parameter tuning, we directly set the values of $\lambda_{\varepsilon, \sigma}$ and $\lambda_{\varepsilon_\rve, \sigma_\rve}$, instead of deriving them from the confidence levels $\varepsilon$ and $\varepsilon_\rve$ according Eq.~(\ref{eq:lambda}).
 Considering Eq.~(\ref{eq:swag_var}), we used $\alpha = 1$ for the posterior distribution over model parameters.
 For the posterior distribution over model input, we set $\alpha=100$ and $25$ for ImageNet and CIFAR-10, respectively.
 Due to the negligible difference in success rates observed between using a diagonal matrix and a combination of diagonal and low-rank matrices as the covariance for the SWAG posterior, we opted for simplicity and consistently employed the diagonal matrix.
 We also set $\beta = 0$ in the experiments for the same reason.
 For our current method with fine-tuning, we used SWAG to approximate the posterior over model parameters, while we used an isotropic Gaussian distribution for the posterior over model inputs.
 This choice was made because modeling the posterior over model inputs becomes challenging in situations where there is a high degree of randomness in the model parameters.
 We set $M=5$ and $S=5$ unless otherwise specified.